CassandreCorreCAPGEMINI/AppsTASC/README.md

 ## Description

-This section offers a concise overview of the repository's purpose, detailing what it contains and its intended use.
-It serves as an introduction to the repository's functionality.
+This project contains all demo codes of the TASC project.

 ## RDI Method: EDC(s)
 If this repository contains several "EDCs'branches" they need to be listed them and the link toward the PDE document and the internal article need to be added.